George-Madeley/GameDevTV-Unity3D-RealmRush/README.md

 - Build Timer: Towers will take n-seconds to build

 ## Version
+### v1.0.2
+Coordinate system created.
+- CoordinateLabel.cs has been completed to only run in the Unity Editor.
+It displays the coordinate of each tile on said tile and changes its name to the corresponding coordinate.
+Automatically updates when moved (only in editor, not in game).
 ### v1.0.1
 TMPro works!!!
 - Intellisence on VSCode doesn't recognise TMPro